 Tablets have become quite popular for students of all ages in recent times.
 There are a number of benefits for using a tablet at school, such as:

 For younger students, there are a few great options when it comes to iPads and tablets.
-The Apple iPad (8th Gen) Wi-Fi 32GB is intuitive to use and very customisable, so you can set what apps your child is free to use.
-Alternatively, the Apple iPad mini Wi-Fi 64GB has more storage and even though its screen is slightly smaller, it still has all the great features that iOS offers.
+The Apple iPad (9th Gen) Wi-Fi 64GB is intuitive to use and very customisable, so you can set what apps your child is free to use.
+Alternatively, the Apple iPad mini Wi-Fi 64GB has a more compact screen, while maintaing has all the great features that iOS offers.

 If the school’s BYOD list doesn’t require an Apple device, check out the Lenovo Tab M10 10.1" HD Tablet.
 Its brilliant screen resolution illuminates information and media clearly, plus it has 4GB of memory, making it super responsive when kids are multitasking between apps.